- Education and Science»

 However, after the Long Walk- the forced march to the Navajo's new home in the 1860's- the Skinwalkers became something The People feared.
 There is little evidence as to why.
 Most resources say that the lack of a motive can most likely be tied to the fact that The People try not to talk about Skinwalkers.

 There are still claims circulating about grandmothers befriending or becoming Skinwalkers to this day.
-This legend is still very much alive in the Navajo communities.
+This legend is still very much alive in the Navajo communities, and many Native American communities West of the Mississippi.

 The Algonquian Wendigo